-If you choose to report to UWPD, the Dean of Students Office or the Title IX Coordinator, UW-Madison will investigate for a hostile environment and, where applicable, pursue disciplinary action against the person alleged to have committed the offense.
-The Dean of Students Office and Title IX Coordinator are required to respond appropriately to all reports of sexual violence, and will do so when they receive notice of a possible hostile environment.
+If you choose to report to UWPD, the Dean of Students Office, the Office of Workforce Relations or the Title IX Coordinator, UW-Madison will investigate for a hostile environment and, where applicable, pursue disciplinary action against the person alleged to have committed the offense.
+The Dean of Students Office, the Office of Workforce Relations and Title IX Coordinator are required to respond appropriately to all reports of sexual violence, and will do so when they receive notice of a possible hostile environment.

 UW-Madison provides training and information to many staff members to respond to and support victims, however, many victims do not feel comfortable talking to law enforcement, campus administrators, professors, or advisors.
 Healing can look different for everyone.
-Additional services available to victims of crime occurring both on and off campus are listed in this chapter, including confidential options that will not result in criminal or university disciplinary investigation.
+Additional services available to victims of crime occurring both on and off campus are listed in this chapter, including confidential options that will not result in criminal or university investigation.